Pankit Thakker: Early life

 Pankit Thakker was born in Mumbai, India, into a prominent business family.
 His father, a second-generation stockbroker, achieved significant success in his field.
 Thakker's family has a substantial global presence, with relatives in Australia, the United States, Dubai, Singapore, Hong Kong, and Canada.
 This international exposure broadened his perspective.

 Growing up, Thakker demonstrated a keen interest in acting.
 He earned recognition for his dramatic skills in school and actively participated in school plays, theatre, and dramas.
 Notably, Thakker made a deliberate decision in eighth standard to choose Hindi as a language subject over Gujarati, despite being a Gujarati himself.
 This choice reflected his early ambition to become an actor.

 Personal life

 Pankit Thakker was born in Mumbai, India.
 He spent his formative years in Ahmedabad, where he completed his schooling and education.
-Thakker holds a Master of Fine Arts degree in Acting from a prestigious institution in New York.
+Thakker holds a Master of Fine Arts degree in Acting from New York.

 In his personal life, Thakker enjoys traveling and exploring new destinations.
 He is also an avid animal lover and shares his home with his pet cat, Whiskey.

-Thakker has previously been in a long-term commitment, which has since come to an end.
+Thakker has previously been in a long-term personal relationship, which has since come to an end.
 He is currently focused on his career and philanthropic endeavors.

 Thakker is deeply committed to social causes and is a member of International Human Rights.
 He actively supports various charitable initiatives, preferring to contribute quietly without seeking publicity.
 Thakker currently resides in Mumbai, where he continues to pursue his acting career.